 What was the turning point in your career?

-What inspired this and how do you approach to a project?
+What inspired this and how do you approach a project?

-In my youth, I was a big sucker for fantasy such as Lord of the Rings, Warhammer Online, etc. I still love it today but somehow my passion and love shifted to advanced/sci-fi design.
-I feel most progress and innovation happens here and the sense of constant progress whether it is in terms of technology, materials, manufacturing techniques just makes me feel so inspired to come up with new ideas and push further.
-One of my favorite subjects is industrial: weapons, interior/environment design, products and robotics.
+In my youth, I was a big sucker for fantasy such as Lord of the Rings, Warhammer Online, and more.
+I still love it today but somehow my passion and love shifted to advanced/sci-fi design.
+I feel the most progress and innovation happens here and the sense of constant progress, whether it is in terms of technology, materials, or manufacturing techniques, just makes me feel so inspired to come up with new ideas and push ideas further.
+One of my favorite subjects is industrial: weapons, interior/environment design, products, and robotics.
 There is just something about robotics for example that appeals to me so much.
 When I design a robotic arm or prosthetic, the challenge to make proportions work, details, human anatomy translation to mechanical and more primitive solutions is so rewarding when it works out.

 What is your primary 3D modeling software?

 I use MoI3D and Maya mostly.
 For anything requiring a realistic aesthetic (like a complex geometry that’s been CNC’d out of a billet of steel or aluminium), I use MoI3D because it allows me to apply real-life techniques such a booleans to create unique, complex forms that otherwise require a great deal of effort when using Maya, which is a Poly-based modeling program.
 For shapes/forms that don’t need this process to create a specific shape, I use Maya to either model using Sub-D mode or bevel and refine manually for a specific look I’m after.
 For organic shapes and complex geometry manipulation, I use ZBrush, and for cloth simulation, I use Marvelous Designer.